-The site is located near a 59 acre open space parcel dedicated for recreational use which affords scenic vistas of the relatively undisturbed canyon area and is also visible from a hiking and equestrian trail, Stunt high Trail, which branches into Calabasas-Cold Creek Trail, located to the west of the property.
-The applicant proposes to construct a new two story, 5,219 sq. ft. single family residence with 1,166 sq. ft. basement and a 576 sq. ft. attached garage, detached two story accessory structure with a 650 sq. ft. barn on lower level and 650 sq. ft. guest house on upper level, gravel motor court, swimming pool, deck, trash enclosure, install a new septic system, and perform 970 cu. yds. over-excavation on an existing building pad.
-The proposed project does not require grading other than the excavation for the structural footings and swimming pool and 970 cu. yds. of over-excavation, which is proposed only within the immediate area of the building pad and driveway to prepare the site for construction of the new development.
-Additionally, proposed development is compatible with the character of the surrounding area.
+The site is located near a 59 acre open space parcel dedicated for recreational use which affords scenic vistas of the relatively undisturbed canyon area and is also visible from a hiking and equestrian trail, Stunt High Trail, which branches into Calabasas-Cold Creek Trail, located to the west of the building pad.
+The applicants propose the construction of a 3,437 sq. ft., 24 foot, 2 inch high from existing grade single family residence with 2-car garage, swimming pool and spa, septic system, placement of a temporary mobile home during construction, with no grading on a building pad previously graded as part of an approved 10-lot subdivision.
+The proposed project does not require grading other than the excavation for the swimming pool.
+The proposed development is compatible with the character of the surrounding area.
 However, the proposed development will be unavoidably visible from scenic viewing areas and as such, the Commission finds it necessary to require mitigation measures to minimize visual impacts associated with development of the project site.

 Requiring the residence to be finished in a color consistent with the surrounding natural landscape and, further, by requiring that windows of the proposed structure be of a non-reflective glass type, can minimize impacts on public views.
-To ensure visual impacts associated with the colors of the structure and the potential glare of the window glass are minimized, the Commission requires the applicant to use colors compatible with the surrounding environment and non-glare glass, as detailed by Special Condition No. Five (5).
+To ensure visual impacts associated with the colors of the structure and the potential glare of the window glass are minimized, the Commission requires the applicant to use colors compatible with the surrounding environment and non-glare glass, as detailed by Special Condition No. 5.

 Visual impacts associated with proposed development, can be further reduced by the use of appropriate and adequate landscaping.
-Special Condition No. Three (3) incorporates the requirement that vertical screening elements be added to the landscape plan to soften views of the proposed residence from public scenic viewing areas to the west.
-In addition, Special Condition No. Three requires the applicant to prepare a landscape plan relying mostly on native, noninvasive plant species to ensure that the vegetation on site remains visually compatible with the native flora of surrounding areas.
-Implementation of Special Condition No. Three will partially screen the proposed structures and soften the visual impact of the development from public views.
-To ensure that the final approved landscaping plans are successfully implemented, Special Condition No. Three also requires the applicant to revegetate all disturbed areas in a timely manner and includes a monitoring component to ensure the successful establishment of all newly planted and landscaped areas over time.
+Special Condition No. 3 incorporates the requirement that vertical screening elements be added to the landscape plan to soften views of the proposed residence from public scenic viewing areas to the west.
+In addition, Special Condition No. 3 requires the applicant to prepare a landscape plan relying mostly on native, noninvasive plant species to ensure that the vegetation on site remains visually compatible with the native flora of surrounding areas.
+Implementation of Special Condition No. 3 will partially screen the proposed structure and soften the visual impact of the development from public views.
+To ensure that the final approved landscaping plans are successfully implemented, Special Condition No. 3 also requires the applicant to revegetate all disturbed areas in a timely manner and includes a monitoring component to ensure the successful establishment of all newly planted and landscaped areas over time.

 Finally, regarding future developments or improvements, certain types of development to the property, normally associated with a single family residence, which might otherwise be exempt, have the potential to impact scenic and visual resources in this area.
 It is necessary to ensure that any future development or improvements normally associated with the entire property, which might otherwise be exempt, are reviewed by the Commission for compliance with the scenic resource policy, Section 30251 of the Coastal Act.
-Special Condition No. Six (6), the future development restriction, will ensure that the Commission will have the opportunity to review future projects for compliance with the Coastal Act.
-Finally, Special Condition No. Eight (8) requires the applicant to record a deed restriction that imposes the terms and conditions of this permit as restrictions on use and enjoyment of the subject property and provides any prospective purchaser with recorded notice that the restrictions are imposed on the subject property.
+Special Condition No. 6, the future development restriction, will ensure that the Commission will have the opportunity to review future projects for compliance with the Coastal Act.
+Finally, Special Condition No. 8 requires the applicant to record a deed restriction that imposes the terms and conditions of this permit as restrictions on the use and enjoyment of the subject property and provides any prospective purchaser with recorded notice that the restrictions are imposed on the subject property.